 Step 4: Leave Jade in the sun

-Place your Jade on a bright window sill that gets plenty of light, though not always directly.
+Place your Jade plant on a bright window sill that gets plenty of light, though not always directly.
 A west- or south-facing window is usually best, but constant direct light can be too strong for your succulent plants.
 Jade plants benefit from a warm breeze but not a cold draft.
 In the summer, consider placing your Jade away from direct sunlight.

 Step 5: Water Your Jade Plants Regularly